lpsouza/adia-core-api/README.md

 # A.D.I.A Core API

 This is the core API of the A.D.I.A.
 (Automated Digital Intelligence Assistant).

-The funcionality of this core is the following:
+## A.D.I.A.
+Architecture

+Understand the architecture of the A.D.I.A. [here](https://gist.github.com/lpsouza/a78eee78f2aaac99549a3f10846b7666).

+## A.D.I.A.
+Core API funcionalities

 - Manage users and their authentication
 - Manage apps and their authentication